rhayman/ephysiopy/docs/api/ephysiopy/axona/axonaIO/index.rst

       :param cluster: The cluster whose position indices we want
       :type cluster: int

-      :returns: **pos_samples** -- The indices of the position samples, dtype is int
+      :returns: The indices of the position samples, dtype is int
-      :rtype: ndarray
+      :rtype: np.ndarray